NINAnor/FALK/README.md

-# FALK
-Repository for development, scripts, configuration files, specific for the FALK project.
-Where/when more appropriate, additional development for the project can be found in repositories for the software components used in FALK.

 # Deploying GeoNode in Sigma2 kubernetes
+A FALK GeoNode instance has been deployed in sigma2 servers and available at https://geonode.falk.sigma2.no/.
-This section describes the steps followed to deploy a GeoNode instance to sigma2 kubernetes starting from a solution used at NINA based on docker-compose.
+This section of the README describes the steps followed to deploy the GeoNode instance to sigma2 kubernetes starting from a docker-compose configuration used at NINA.

+## Customize GeoNode for the FALK project
+GeoNode was customized with changes in the Homepage, a suitable color palette and the Milødirektoratet logo.
+Gitlab CI automatically builds docker images and provides them through the NINA registry.gitlab.com registry.

 ## Generate a docker-compose suitable for conversion
+Before converting the NINA docker-compose.yml to kubernetes pods:
 #### `docker-compose-with-vars.yml`

-This file is generated populating `docker-compose.yml` with variables from `.env`:
+This file is generated populating `docker-compose.yml` with variables from `.env` by the command:

 ```bash
 cd scripts/spcgeonode